 Allow me to tell you a bit about the import tax system in Costa Rica.
 One thing is for sure, once you live here, you pay quite a bit of taxes in Costa Rica.
 The Costa Rican government needs of course income to pay too many employees, build roads, and run the country.
 So they get their money from taxing all imported articles.

 That means all cars, jewelry, clothing liquor, and many food products are taxed.
 Some are higher than others and are therefore more expensive here than in other countries.
 Every article has a different tax, this article gives you an idea about the percentages.
 Do your homework on this before you decide to move to Costa Rica.

 Depending on how you dress, many of us go to the States at least once a year for shopping.
 In another article, you can find out how to move your household without having to pay too much import tax in Costa Rica.

 When you sell your house through a real estate agent, you have to pay the agent the real estate commission PLUS 13% IVA.
 The real estate agent is a collector for the state, you like a store or a restaurant is.
 This is the law.

 I call it a service tax even though it is really a mandatory tip.
 The 10% tip for restaurant/bar service assures the waiter and bartender to receive a tip automatically.
 This 10% service fee is ALWAYS included in your restaurant or bar bill.
-A great idea although it does nothing to promote a better service.
+A great idea although it does nothing to promote better services.